hagdog/gitlab-pipeline-traces/docker/scripts/telemetry/dev/Readme.md

-# OVerview
+# Overview

 The files in this directory are for use when developing and executing the nearby telemetry code and testing with environment variables.
 See the **Development** section for details.

-The directory also provides guidance of how to access the telementry functioinality from other GitLab projects.
+The directory also provides guidance of how to access the telemetry functionality from other GitLab projects.
 Additional information is located in the **Integration** section below

 # Development

-Below are some sample commands.
-There is not necessarily a particualr sequence to follow.
-Though, the contents of the virtual environment must always be kept in mind when making updates.
+Below are sample commands.
+The commands are for reference rather than prescribing the order in which they should be run.
+Rather, commands are used in consideration of the state of code in the repository and the state of the virtual Python environment in the shell where the commands are run.

 ### Package management